Evraa/wav2lip-edit/readme.md

 ## Limits
-> All results are currently limited to (utmost) 480p resolution and will be cropped to max.
-20s to minimize compute latency
+> *"All results are currently limited to (utmost) 480p resolution and will be cropped to max.
+20s to minimize compute latency"* ~said the author.

 ### Sol:
+* Ask the authors for HD model.
+They did not release it.

 ## Unnecessary termination!
     If One frame doesn't contain an image, the whole process is discarded.